Ostoic/RaidBrowser/README.md

 # Remark

 Be aware that since it is difficult to consider every possible LFM message that someone could think of, this addon may consider false positives, or may omit valid LFM messages.
-For example, I recently saw someone hosting an icc 25 in which they wrote icc 25 as
-ICC-25-man.
-If you encounter any such problems open up an issue describing the bug and how it the addon should behave in said context, if you're so inclined.
+As an example, some guild recruitment messages may be listed in the raid browser, since a lot of the language used in these messages is similar to LFM messages.
+On the other hand, a raid host may use unexcepted words or grammar in his LFM message.